coder-hxl/x-crawl/README.md

 ### xCrawl

-Create a crawler instance via call xCrawl.
-The crawl target queue is maintained by the instance method itself, not by the instance itself.
+Create a crawler instance by calling xCrawl.
+The crawl target is maintained internally by the instance method, not by the instance.

 #### Type